v-federicoar/samples/solutions/azure-machine-configuration/README.md

 ```bash
 az deployment group create --resource-group rg-machine-configuration-eastus -f ./bicep/main.bicep -p policyUserAssignedIdentityId=$POLICY_USER_ASSIGNED_IDENTITY
 ```
+## Check Policy download
+The solution has Azure Bastion deployed.
+You can log in to the Azure VM and inspect the Guest Extension.

+Here where are the [client Guest Configuration log](https://learn.microsoft.com/azure/governance/machine-configuration/overview#client-log-files) file for more details.

+Within the GuestConfig/Configuration folder, you should find the downloaded policies.

 ## Monitoring
 Each virtual machine includes visibility into the Azure Policies applied to it, along with its current compliance status, enabling users to track and manage configuration adherence effectively.